-This section provides guidelines for successful implementation and use of IBM Tealeaf UI Capture.
+This section provides guidelines for successful implementation and use of Acoustic Experience Analytics (Tealeaf) UI Capture.

-In parallel with your process for developing the web application, plan to deploy IBM Tealeaf UI Capture as early as possible in the development process for the following reasons.
+In parallel with your process for developing the web application, plan to deploy Acoustic Experience Analytics (Tealeaf) UI Capture as early as possible in the development process for the following reasons.

 - Early deployment limits the potential for issues that are discovered in a production environment.